Macusercom/price-checker-extension/README.md

 # Alpenaufschlag: A price checker for Google Chrome
-A simple chrome extension to compare web shop prices between Austria and Germany.
+A simple chrome extension to compare web shop prices between Austria and Germany, currently supporting DM and IKEA.

 ## How To Install (Chrome)